 The Zebra Lionfish are not commonly seen during recreational diving on the East African coast, when they are seen they tend to be on sandy areas interspersed with small coral heads.
 It seems they prefer more open sandy areas.
 The juveniles seem to prefer areas with more pebbles which give them more hiding spots.
 When a diver approaches they usually raise their pectoral fins to make themselves appear larger.

-Zebra Lionfish are found across the Indo Pacific area. ocean, all the way up the East coast of Africa to the Red sea and across to Japan and northern Australia.
+Zebra Lionfish are found across the Indo Pacific area, all the way up the East coast of Africa to the Red sea and across to southern Japan and northern Australia.
 They are usually found on sandy areas of reef tops ranging from between 5 meters to 25 meters in Tanzania.

 Zebra Lionfish prey on small fishes and crustaceans and pretty much anything that fits in their mouth.
 They use their proportionally large mouths to create a vacuum and suck in and swallow the prey.
 Being smaller than other Lionfish they go after smaller prey.
 They often use their pectoral fins to herd prey into a position where they can trap them.